ionic-enterprise/tutorials/docs/portals/training/web/01-overview.md

 Ensure that you are running the _Expenses_ micro frontend web application during this training.
 Doing so will allow you to view changes made in the _Portals_ shared library in the browser as you go.

 To run the _Expenses_ web application, run the command below.
-It will be available at the following link: `localhost:5173`.
+It will be available at the following URL: [`localhost:5173`](http://localhost:5173).

 ```bash
 pnpm run --filter="expenses" dev